Skip to content

 Optional Archive (Parquet)

-For potential archival or later ML processing is needed, a full .parquet file can also be saved (admin_scripts/docs_index.parquet) with complete text and metadata (disabled by default to keep project lightweight, but a variable flag can bve set in the py index build script).
+For potential archival or later ML processing if needed, a full .parquet file is made available (admin_scripts/docs_index.parquet) with complete text and metadata (disabled by default to keep project lightweight during development, but a variable flag can bve set in the py index build script to generate this for interested LA colleagues who might be able to further use it).

 Key Libraries Used